mbchavez27/mbchavez27/README.md

 ### The Dynamics of Cancel Culture: A Social Network and Sentiment Trajectory Analysis of Influencer Apology Videos in South Korea

-analysis of online cancel culture using sentiment trajectory modeling and sentiment trajectory analysis to understand audience responses to influencer apology videos.
+sentiment trajectory and social network analysis of audience responses to influencer apology videos.

 </details>